magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 * <span style="color: orange">**check_selfintersecting()**</span>
 * <span style="color: orange">**reorient_faces()**</span>

 The following class methods enable easy mesh loading and creating.
-They all take the mandatory <span style="color: orange">**magnetization**</span> argument, which overwrites possible magnetization from other inputs, as well as the optional mesh check parameters (see above).
+They all take the mandatory <span style="color: orange">**polarization**</span> argument, which overwrites possible polarization from other inputs, as well as the optional mesh check parameters (see above).

 * <span style="color: orange">**TriangularMesh.from_mesh()**</span> requires the input <span style="color: orange">**mesh**</span>, which is an array in the mesh format $[(P_1^1, P_2^1, P_3^1), (P_1^2, P_2^2, P_3^2), ...]$.
 * <span style="color: orange">**TriangularMesh.from_ConvexHull()**</span> requires the input <span style="color: orange">**points**</span>, which is an array of positions $(P_1, P_2, P_3, ...)$ from which the convex Hull is computed via the [Scipy ConvexHull](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html) implementation.